Diseases & Conditions

 For injuries that expose the bone, there may not be enough tissue around the wound to stitch the wound closed.
 Sometimes, the bone needs to be shortened so that your wound can be stitched closed.
 Shortening the bone slightly usually does not hurt your ability to use your hand.

-Your doctor will apply a bulky dressing to protect the area while it heals.
-He or she may also apply a splint to help support your hand.
-Your uninjured fingers will be left free to exercise.
+Your doctor may apply a bulky dressing to protect the area while it heals.
+They may also apply a splint to help support your hand.
+Most of your uninjured fingers will be left free.

 Fingertip Amputations in Young Children